Virtual cycles of gauged Witten equation: Proof of Proposition

-We examine a special situation which is used in this paper. \begin{lemma} Let $F_T: X \to Y$, $T\geq 0$ be a family of Fredholm operators of the form \beqn F_T = F + TP \eeqn where $P: X \to Y$ is of finite rank.
+We treat the following special case under the above convention. \begin{lemma} Let $F_T: X \to Y$, $T\geq 0$ be a family of Fredholm operators of the form $F_T = F + TP$ where $P: X \to Y$ is of rank one.
 Assume the following. \begin{enumerate}